paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

 1959—Subsec. (c).
 Pub.
 L. 86–70 struck out reference to Alaska.

 #### Effective Date of 1996 Amendment
 For effective date and applicability of amendment by section 4321(b)(21) of Pub.
 L. 104–106, see section 4401 of Pub.
-L. 104–106, set out as a note under [section 2302 of this title](./chapter-137-procurement-generally.md#section-2302).
+L. 104–106, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).

 #### Effective Date of 1988 Amendment
 Amendment by Pub.
 L. 100–456 effective Oct.
 1, 1988, see section 2702 of Pub.
-L. 100–456, set out as a note under [section 2391 of this title](./chapter-141-miscellaneous-procurement-provisions.md#section-2391).
+L. 100–456, set out as a note under [section 2391 of this title](./chapter-141-miscellaneous-provisions-relating-to-property.md#section-2391).

-#### Termination of Trust Territory of the Pacific Islands
-For termination of Trust Territory of the Pacific Islands, see note set out preceding [section 1681 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1681&num=0&edition=prelim), Territories and Insular Possessions.

 #### Reduction or Realignment of Training Bases
 Pub.
 L. 95–485, title VI, § 602, Oct.
 20, 1978, 92 Stat.
 1617, prohibited any action to implement any substantial reduction or force structure realignment of the composite of installations, posts, camps, stations, and bases that had as a primary or secondary mission the conduct of formal entry level, advanced individual, or specialty training as a part of the fiscal year 1979 Defense manpower program unless certain criteria were complied with.